-This colorful rainbow salsa recipe will spruce up any dish or be a delicious dip; it’s loaded with healthy ingredients, it’s easy to make, and it’s ready in only 5 minutes!
+This colorful rainbow salsa recipe will spruce up any taco!
+It’s loaded with healthy ingredients, it’s easy to make, and it’s ready in only 5 minutes!
 Vegan, gluten-free.

 *This post contains affiliate links.